soumya997/yangcha.github.io/_posts/2021-03-14-How-to-make-your-windows-terminal-look-awesome.md

 ---
+layout: post
-title: "How to make your windows terminal look awesome"
+title: How to make your windows terminal look awesome
-toc: true
-toc_sticky: true

-categories:
-  - setup

-tags:
-  - windows terminal
-  - oh-my-zsh
-  - oh-my-posh
-  - git-posh
-  - auto-suggestion
-  - powershell
-  - powershell 7
-  - git
-  - custom font
-  - background image

-last_modified_at: 2020-10-01T08:06:00-05:00

-use_math: true
+comments: true
 ---

+This is the repo(https://github.com/soumya997/windows-terminal-setup) where i have put my terminal setup files, and mentioned how i did that.
+I have 6 shells in my windows terminal
+1. Powershell,
+2. PowerShell 7,

 # how to make your windows terminal look awesome